 The Key West Butterfly & Nature Conservatory is home to more than 60 species in a glass-domed tropical butterfly habitat.
 If you’d prefer to see dolphins, head out with Honest Eco Sustainable Nature Tours on a dolphin and guided snorkel excursion.

-At the Mel Fisher Maritime Museum, you can view treasures from two Spanish galleons which were shipwrecked off the Keys in 1622.
-The Henrietta Marie, a merchant slave ship, sunk off Key West in 1700.
+At the Mel Fisher Maritime Museum, you can view treasures from two Spanish galleons that were shipwrecked off the Keys in 1622.
+The Henrietta Marie, a merchant slave ship, sank off Key West in 1700.
 Artifacts and exhibits tell its compelling story.

 Marathon is a group of tiny islands in the Middle Keys.
 They include Boot, Knights, Hog, Vaca, Stirrup, Crawl and Little Crawl keys, East and West Sister’s Island, Deer and Fat Deer keys, Long Pine and Grassy keys.